-Annual enrollment in State of Texas-sponsored health and optional benefits provided by the Employee Retirement System of Texas (ERS) is scheduled each summer, usually in July.
-Employees with a qualifying life event such as marriage, divorce, birth or adoption of a child may adjust benefits to accommodate that change within 30 days of its occurrance.
+Annual enrollment in State of Texas-sponsored health and optional benefits is scheduled each summer, usually in July.
+Enrolled employees with a qualifying life event such as marriage, divorce, birth or adoption of a child may adjust benefits to accommodate that change within 30 days of its occurrance.
 Enrolled employees with questions may contact a Human Resources Benefits Coordinator, or log in with your ERS name and password to contact ERS by phone or email.

 Coverage selected during annuall enrollment is effective from Sept.
 1 through Aug.
 31, the fiscal year for the State of Texas.

 Benefits-eligible employees are:

 - Part time employees who work 20-29 hours per week (50 to 74 percent of FTE)

 - Full time employees who work 30 or more hours per week (75 percent of FTE)

 The group benefit plan is administered by the Employee Retirement System of Texas (ERS) on behalf of the State of Texas.
 The health plan's official name is HealthSelect of Texas, or Health Select, and it is managed by United Healthcare.

 Benefits-eligible employees must enroll the optional benefits (dental, optional term life insurance, short term and long term disability, accidental death and dismemberment and dependent term life insurance) during the first 31 days of employment.